PNC Capital Directions Portfolio and Performance Review

 Source: Morningstar

-Tactical changes were implemented across most Capital Directions overlay models in March, with the exception of the Multi-Asset Income Focused, Core Plus Fixed Income, Core Fixed Income, and Ultra Conservative models.
-The primary equity adjustment reduced U.S. Large Cap Value and increased U.S. Large Cap Growth.
+The tactical changes that were implemented across most Capital Directions overlay models in March (with the exception of the Multi-Asset Income Focused, Core Plus Fixed Income, Core Fixed Income, and Ultra Conservative model) remain firm.
+The primary equity adjustment had reduced US Large Cap Value and had increased US Large Cap Growth.
+This strikes a better balance between growth opportunities and stretched valuations amid a “higher for longer” rate environment.

-Within fixed income, we continue to favor an intermediate-duration allocation focused primarily on higher-quality, investment-grade bonds.
-In our view, core fixed income remains an important source of portfolio stability while policy remains restrictive and inflation risks tied to energy and geopolitics remain elevated.
-Where portfolios include below-investment-grade exposure, we remain selective given refinancing risk and the potential for spread pressure in a higher-for-longer borrowing environment.
+Within fixed income, our preference remains focused on an intermediate‑duration posture with an emphasis on higher‑quality, investment‑grade exposures.
+Core fixed income continues to play a critical role as a stabilizing anchor while monetary policy remains restrictive and inflation risks tied to energy markets and geopolitical uncertainty persist.
+In portfolios that incorporate below‑investment‑grade credit, we remain deliberate and selective, given ongoing refinancing pressures and the potential for renewed spread volatility in a sustained higher‑for‑longer rate environment.

-For income-focused portfolios, we continue to allocate across asset classes with an emphasis on diversified income generation, including selective exposure to higher-yielding equities, high-yield bonds, and income-oriented alternative strategies where appropriate.
-As always, we will continue to monitor market conditions, valuation dispersion, and evolving macro risks and will adjust positioning when warranted to remain aligned with both the current environment and each model’s strategic objective.
+For income‑oriented portfolios, positioning remains diversified across multiple sources of distributable cash flow, with a continued focus on selective allocations to higher‑yielding equities, high‑yield credit, and income‑focused alternative strategies where appropriate.
+This balanced approach is designed to enhance income generation while managing downside risk.
+As always, we will continue to evaluate market conditions, valuation dispersion, and evolving macroeconomic risks, adjusting positioning as needed to remain consistent with both prevailing conditions and each model’s long‑term strategic mandate.

 For questions about your account holdings or performance, please contact your PNC Wealth Management Financial Advisor.